We start your sales in the US! …with focus on the Southeast.

-GM chose Roswell, a small town North of Atlanta as their North American IT Headquarter in 2013, providing jobs for more than 1,000 high-tech specialists.
+GM chose Roswell, a small town North of Atlanta as their North American IT Headquarter, providing jobs for more than 1,000 high-tech specialists.
 Due to Roswell being regularly elected among the 100 best places to live in the US, this decision is making it easy to attract high-skilled employees to follow GM’s call.
-Porsche North America opens in 2014/2015 a $100 million dollar headquarter for 400 employees at Atlanta Aerotropolis, a new business district in South Atlanta at Hartsfield Jackson Airport.
-Porsche’s 26 acre site will also be home for Porsche Technical Training Center, and Porsche Customer and Driving Experience Center featuring a 1.6 mile test track and handling circuit.
+Porsche North America opened a $100 million dollar headquarter for 400 employees at Atlanta Aerotropolis, a new business district in South Atlanta at Hartsfield Jackson Airport.
+Porsche’s 26 acre site is also home for Porsche Technical Training Center, and Porsche Customer and Driving Experience Center featuring a 1.6 mile test track and handling circuit.

 For Business Logistics & Infrastructure